coolreader18/zigspire/README.md

 Run `zig build`.
 That's it!
-If you have [Firebird](https://github.com/nspire-emus/firebird) installed, you can run `zig build send` and it will send the built program to `/programs` in your emulators file system.
+If you have [Firebird](https://github.com/nspire-emus/firebird) installed, you can run `zig build send` and it will send the built program to `/programs` or whatever directory you define with `-Dsend-dir=/...` in your emulator's file system.

 ## License